Dmitrii-I/bitstamp-recorder/README.md

 ## What is it?

 A Python script to record incoming WebSocket messages into text files.
-Each received WebSocket message is logged on one line into a text file.
+Each received WebSocket message is written on a single line.
 On top of the original WebSocket message, some meta info is written too in the same line (e.g. timestamp, hostname).
-The script can be used with any WebSocket source.
-For each source create a config file similar to config examples provided in the directory settings.
+For each source, where source is a WebSockets url, create a config file similar to config examples provided in the settings directory.

 ## Why do I need it?
-You need it to record the data to analyze later.
-For example you record news articles coming out of a news stream, where each news article is sent to you as one WebSocket message.
-Some bitcoin exchanges, like Bitstamp, provide streaming prices through WebSockets.
+You need it to record the data to analyze later, for example news articles send through WebSockets or to record information from bitcoin exchanges, like Bitstamp.

 ## Dependencies
 [ws4py](https://ws4py.readthedocs.org/en/latest/), version 0.3.3. at least.